yogidagr8/TIMTestMethodology/README.md

 # TIMTestMethodology
-My methodology for TIMs on my laptop
+My methodology for testing TIMs on my laptop
 ___

 ## Hardware